 What is the Mentoring Partnership?

-The Mentoring Partnership, started in the fall of 2016, is partnership between the Alumni Association, CARP, and National Youth Ministry to create a network of support between younger and older brothers and sisters.
-We just concluded our Spring Rotation!
+The Mentoring Partnership, started in the fall of 2016, creates a network of support between recent alumni and their older brothers and sisters with the goal of:

 why become a mentor?